bl9muva/ML_SatelliteImage_LandCover/README.md

 advantageously with some caution.

 ## Discussion
-This classification problem is unique in that each satellite fragment may be compromised of several objects.
+This classification problem is unique in that each satellite fragment may be composed of several objects.
 For example, a satellite image of an ocean front community may contain two labels, residential and water.
 For these observations, the label with the highest surface area of the image was chosen.
 I noted an increase of 4% in test accuracy when additional data augmentation were included.
 This technique may have been especially beneficial by segmenting